nomis/ggroohauga-pcb/README.rst

 Bridge PCB
 ~~~~~~~~~~

-Connect between an amplifier and a console.
+Connect between an amplifier and a console to control both devices
+independently.

 .. image:: render/ggroohauga-bridge-pcb.svg
    :alt: Front and back of bridge PCB